-1 Log in to the computer on which you will be installing software.
-On Windows systems, you can log in as any user who belongs to the Administrators group.
-On UNIX systems, log in as the SAS user (recommended name sas), which you defined as one of your pre-installation tasks.
+1 Log on to the machine on which you will be installing software.
+On Windows systems, you can log on as any user who belongs to the Administrators group.
+On UNIX systems, log on as the SAS user (recommended name sas), which you created as one of your pre-installation tasks.

-Note: We recommend that you do not log in as root to install software on a UNIX system. $\triangle$
+Note: We recommend that you do not log on as root to install software on a UNIX system. \triangle

-2 Start the SAS Software Navigator, which is the installation program.
+2 Start the SAS Software Navigator.
 If you have created a SAS Software Depot (recommended), you can run the navigator from its network location in this depot.
-Otherwise, you can use the CD in your Installation Kit to run the program, as explained in "The SAS Software Navigator" on page 148.
-A Choose Language dialog box appears, unless you have already asked not to be prompted for a language again on the current machine.
+The script that starts the navigator is located in the depot's top-level directory.
+Otherwise, you can use the CD in your Installation Kit to run the program, as explained in "Starting the SAS Software Navigator" on page 81.
+A Choose Language dialog box appears.

+💽 Choose Language ×

-Choose Language Select the language in which to run the SAS Software Navigator. <
+Select a language for the SAS Software Navigator.

-English
+English ◄

 OK Cancel